davidgchaves/mystery-science-theater-3000/README.md

 ```

 In general, migrating a database, both up for a successful deploy and down for an unsuccessful deploy, should be an automated and repeatable process.

+### More about `Ecto`'s changesets

+- `Ecto` is using **changesets** as a bucket to hold everything related to a database change, before and after persistence.
+- You can use the information contained inside a **changeset** to do more than see what changed, like:
+	- Write code to do the minimal required database operation to update a record.
+	- Check a particular change against a database constraint (such as a unique index).
+	- Enforce validations without hitting the database.